-Employee Benefit News lists employee handbooks as the #8 HR challenge in 2019.
-Most likely yours is gathering dust on a shelf or saved in an abyss of old files.
-Is it time to dust yours off and have some fun?
+Is your employee handbook gathering dust on a shelf or saved in an abyss of old files?
+It’s time to dust yours off and have some fun!
 It can be so much more than a compliance document.

 For HR, the handbook is a way to let employees know about your company’s culture, policies, procedures and perks.
 For employees, it’s a convenient place to find answers to questions, including the ones they might not want to ask a manager or co-worker.
 Think bigger, though — a good handbook could also be used for recruiting and onboarding.

 If you start with mind-numbing, blah-blah language, your handbook is destined for an employee’s never-ending to-do list.
 Leave the legal jargon for the end, or link to it online.
 Instead, lead with something light and engaging.
 Talk about your company’s culture in terms that make sense to people of every education level.
 And keep the whole thing under 30 pages.